 - 4 Common Long Exposure Photography Mistakes And How To Avoid Them:

-But, if you are planning on photographing Christmas lights on buildings like churches or other structures, the best time would be the blue hour as the ambient light that is still available will help you capture good details of the buildings, structures and help you get some colours in the sky as well.
+But, if you are planning for holiday light photography on buildings like churches or other structures, the best time would be the blue hour as the ambient light that is still available will help you capture good details of the buildings, structures and help you get some colours in the sky as well.
 Your photographs will have details and textures, rather than being flat and boring.

 Further Reading On Photographing During The Blue Hour

 - How to Shoot Stunning Blue Hour Cityscapes